hughbromund/FINEX/backend/README.md

 ## URLs for Endpoints

 Note: ":" represents a variable
+Note #2: Cryto quote endpoints currently do not have matching keys to the stock endpoints

 ## Stocks